feldera/feldera/docs/connectors/sources/debezium.md

 }]');
 ```

+## Table schema mapping

+In order to successfully ingest data change events from Debezium into a Feldera table, the schemas of the
+source database table and the destination Feldera table must match, i.e., they should consist of the same
+columns with the same types, with the following exceptions:

+* The Feldera table can contain additional **nullable** columns missing in the source table.
+Such columns will be
+  set to NULL during ingestion.
+* The source table can contain fields missing in the Feldera table.
+Feldera will ignore such fields during ingestion.
+* If the source table column is declared as non-nullable, the corresponding Feldera column can be nullable or non-nullable.
+  (the inverse is not true: a nullable column cannot be synced into a non-nullable column).

+### JSON columns

+Source database columns of type `JSON` and `JSONB` can be mapped to Feldera columns of
+either [`VARIANT`](/docs/sql/json) or `VARCHAR` type.
+The former allows efficient manipulation
+of JSON values, similar to the `JSONB` type.
+The latter is preferable when working with JSON
+values as regular strings, when you don't need to parse or manipulate the JSON contents of the
+string.

+## Additional resources

 * For more details on JSON support in Feldera, please refer to the [JSON Format Documentation](/docs/formats/json).
 * For more details on Avro support in Feldera, please refer to the [Avro Format Documentation](/docs/formats/avro).
 * For more information on configuring Kafka transport, visit the [Kafka Source Connector Documentation](/docs/connectors/sources/kafka).